Richard Strange: 2000s–present

-In 2013 Strange was invited by Gail Zappa to narrate the British Premiere of Frank Zappa's opera 200 Motels at The Royal Festival Hall London.
-Strange also sang the baritone role of Rance, and the performance, featuring the 90-piece BBC Concert Orchestra, plus 40 voice choir, 8 piece jazz band and 5 piece rock band, was accorded a 20-minute standing ovation by the sold-out audience.
-It was filmed by Frank's widow Gail for later release and was also recorded by BBC Radio 3 for broadcast in November 2013.
+In 2013, Strange was invited by Gail Zappa to narrate the British Premiere of Frank Zappa's opera 200 Motels at The Royal Festival Hall London.
+Strange also sang the baritone role of Rance, and the performance, featuring the 90-piece BBC Concert Orchestra, plus 40-voice choir, 8 piece jazz band, and 5-piece rock band, was accorded a 20-minute standing ovation by the sold-out audience.
+Gail Zappa filmed the performance for later release, and it was also recorded by BBC Radio 3 for broadcast in November 2013.

-Two weeks later Strange was part of Hal Willner's evening of the music of Nino Rota at London's Barbican Hall, singing a duet with himself in Italian, from the Fellini film of Casanova.
+Two weeks later, Strange was part of Hal Willner's evening of the music of Nino Rota at London's Barbican Hall, singing a duet with himself in Italian, from Fellini's Casanova.

-In 2014 Richard curated, wrote, directed and performed in a collaborative operatic project with the composer Gavin Bryars, based on the life and work of the writer William Burroughs, which premiered in the Queen Elizabeth Hall, London in October 2014.
+In 2014, Richard curated, wrote, directed and performed in a collaborative operatic project with the composer Gavin Bryars, based on the life and work of the writer William Burroughs, which premiered in the Queen Elizabeth Hall, London in October 2014.
 The film of the event, entitled Language is a Virus From Outer Space, won Best Art Film Prize at the Portobello Film Festival, London in 2016.

-In 2017 the entire recorded works of the Doctors of Madness were re-released by Cherry Red Records as the 3-CD set Perfect Past.
+In 2017, the entire recorded works of the Doctors of Madness were re-released by Cherry Red Records as the 3-CD set Perfect Past.
 The Guardian praised the release and called the band "The missing link between David Bowie and the Sex Pistols".

-In 2018 he performed his political fantasy "The Phenomenal Rise of Richard Strange" in its entirety at a number of venues across the UK, including the festival All Points East with Nick Cave and Patti Smith.
+In 2018, he performed his fantasy "The Phenomenal Rise of Richard Strange" in its entirety at a number of venues across the UK, including the festival All Points East with Nick Cave and Patti Smith.

-In 2019 Strange returned to the studio to record the first new Doctors of Madness album for 41 years.
+In 2019, Strange returned to the studio to record the first new Doctors of Madness album in 41 years.
 The songs were written by Strange over a short period, and were recorded at Doghouse Studios, Oxfordshire, again with producer John Leckie.
-The album, eight-track album, entitled Dark Times, was released in September 2019.
-Featured guests included Joe Elliott of Def Leppard as backing vocalist on five songs, Sarah Jane Morris of the Communards singing on four, and contributions from Terry Edwards (Tindersticks, Nick Cave, PJ Harvey and Madness), Steve Boltz Bolton (Paul Young, The Who and Atomic Rooster as well as the young protest singer Lily Bud.
+The eight-track album, entitled Dark Times, was released in September 2019.
+Featured guests included Joe Elliott of Def Leppard as backing vocalist on five songs, Sarah Jane Morris of the Communards singing on four, and contributions from Terry Edwards, Tinderstick, Nick Cave, PJ Harvey, Madness, Steve Boltz Bolton, Paul Young, The Who and Atomic Rooster as well as the young protest singer Lily Bud.

-In September 2019 he toured the UK with an all-star band in a show entitled "Richard Strange performs the songs of Lou Reed", featuring over 20 songs by the former Velvet Underground composer and front man.
+In September 2019, he toured the UK with a band in a show entitled "Richard Strange performs the songs of Lou Reed", featuring over 20 songs by the former Velvet Underground composer and front man.

 In 2021, 1978, an album of his songs co-written with T V Smith of the punk band The Adverts, was released to coincide with International Record Store Day.
 A single by the duo, "Don't Panic England", was released in December 2021, mixed by Martyn Ware of The Human League.